-All-Stars Total Return combines momentum, mean-reversion, and volatility targeting portfolios in a single strategy.
-In addition to this diversification across trading styles, the meta-portfolio covers a variety of asset classes and markets.
-As a result, All-Stars Total Return significantly reduces the portfolio's concentration risk, while improving the ability to cope with a broad range of market conditions.
+All-Stars Total Return combines momentum, mean-reversion, and volatility-targeting strategies in a single portfolio.
+In addition to this diversification across trading styles, the meta-portfolio invests in various asset classes and markets.
+As a result, All-Stars Total Return significantly reduces the portfolio's concentration risk while improving the ability to cope with a broad range of market conditions.

 Returns & Volatility

 All-Stars Total Return handily beats the 60/40 benchmark in most years.
-Further, when contemplating the full economic cycle, the strategy beats the S&P 500 by a wide margin.
+Further, when contemplating the entire economic cycle, the strategy beats the S&P 500 by a wide margin.

 Account & Tax Considerations

 All-Stars Total Return trades frequently and regularly triggers taxable events.
-Investors should expect almost all capital gains to be short term.
+As a result, investors should expect almost all capital gains to be short-term.
 Therefore, the strategy works best in tax-deferred accounts.

-To allow for proper position sizing, especially of the potentially expensive individual stock components, All-Stars Total Return requires a minimum investment of $100,000.
+To allow for proper position sizing, All-Stars Total Return requires a minimum investment of $50,000.